A few remarks on invariable generation in infinite groups: Preliminary results

 \section{Preliminary results}

-We shall formulate now the invariable generation problem in topological setup.
-The (left) action $G\curvearrowright X$ of a topological group $G$ on a topological space $X$ is \textsf{continuous} if the map $(g,x)\mapsto gx$ from $G\times X$ to $X$ is continuous.
-We call a proper subgroup $W$ of a topological group $G$ the \textsf{Wiegold subgroup} of $G$ if $G$ is covered by conjugates of $W$ i.e. $G=\cup _{g\in G}W^{g}$.
-A subset $S$ of $G$ is \textsf{\cc ~} (in $G$) if it meets every non-trivial conjugacy class in $G$.
-A transitive action $G\curvearrowright X$ of a group $G$ on the set $X$ has \textsf{fixed-point property (FP)} if every $g\in G$ has a fixed point.
+We shall formulate now the invariable generation problem in a topological setup.
+An action $G\curvearrowright X$ of a topological group $G$ on a topological space $X$ is \textsf{continuous} if the map $(g,x)\mapsto gx$ from $G\times X$ to $X$ is continuous.
+For a subgroup $W\leq G$ and an element $g\in G$, let $W^{g}=g^{-1}Wg$ denote the conjugate of $W$ by $g$.
+A subset $S$ of $G$ is called \textsf{\cc~} (in $G$) if it meets every non-trivial conjugacy class of $G$.
+We call a proper closed subgroup $W$ of $G$ a \textsf{Wiegold subgroup} if $G$ is covered by conjugates of $W$, i.e. $G=\bigcup _{g\in G}W^{g}$, or equivalently if $W\leq G$ is proper, and $W$ is \cc.

-\begin{lemma} The following conditions on a topological group $G$ are equivalent: \begin{description} \item[I.] ~ Whenever an action $G\curvearrowright X$ of $G$ on a topological space $X$ of cardinality at least 2 is continuous and transitive, there is an active element $g\in G$ (i.e. $g$ has no fixed point in $X$). \item[II.] ~ There is no closed Wiegold subgroup in $G$, i.e. $G$ is not covered by the conjugates of every proper closed subgroup $H < G$. \item[III.]
-Every \cc~ subset $S$ of $G$ topologically generates $G$, i.e. the closure of subgroup $\langle S\rangle$ generated by $S$ equals $G$. \item[IY.]
-There is a family ~$(C_i)$~ of conjugacy classes of $G$ (not necessarily distinct) invariably and topologically generating $G$ in the sense that each family $(c_i)$ of elements $c_i\in C_i$ topologically generate $G$. \end{description} \end{lemma}